 CATEGORY DIRECTION AMOUNT Butter or Margarine Unwrap and place in microwavable container.
 No need to cover butter.
 Stir at the end of cooking to complete melting.
 1, 2, or 3 sticks Chocolate Chocolate chips or squares of baking chocolate may be used.
 Unwrap squares and place in microwavable container.
 Stir at the end of cycle to complete melting.
-4 or 8 oz.
+4 or 8 ozs.
 Cheese Use processed cheese food only.
 Cut into cubes.
 Place in a single layer in microwavable container.
 Stir at the end of cooking to complete melting.
-8 or 16 oz.
+8 or 16 ozs.
 Marshmallows Large or miniature marshmallows may be used.
 Place in microwavable container.
 Stir at the end of cycle to complete melting.
-5 or 10 oz.
+5 or 10 ozs.

-AUTO DEFROST
+DEFROST

 Four defrost choices are preset in the oven.
 The defrost feature provides you with the best defrosting method for frozen foods, because the oven automatically sets the defrosting times for each food item according to the weight you enter.
-For added convenience, the AUTO DEFROST includes a built-in tone mechanism that reminds you to check, turn over, separate, or rearrange the food during the defrost cycle.
+For added convenience, the DEFROST includes a built-in tone mechanism that reminds you to check, turn over, separate, or rearrange the food during the defrost cycle.
 Four different defrosting options are provided.

-- 1. MEAT

-- 2. POULTRY

-- 3. FISH

-- 4. BREAD
+1. MEAT 2.
+POULTRY 3.
+FISH 4.
+BREAD

-After touching AUTO DEFROST once, select the food category.
+After touching DEFROST once, select the food category.
 Available weight ranges for Meat, Poultry and Fish are 0.1 to 6.0 lbs.
 The available weight range for Bread is 0.1 to 1.0 lb.

-Example: To defrost 1.2 lbs of meat.
+Example : To defrost 1.2 lbs of meat.

-AUTO DEFROST 1.
-Touch AUTO DEFROST.
+DEFROST 1.
+Touch DEFROST.

 1 2.
 Choose food category.

 1 2 3.
 Enter the weight.

-START ENTER (9) 4.
-Touch START/ENTER.
+4. Touch START/ENTER.